Extreme-classification/GalaXC/README.md

 ```

 We have provided the DX(embeddings from Module 1 of Astec) embeddings for public benchmark datasets for ease of use.
 Got better(higher recall) embeddings from somewhere?
-Just plug the new ones and GalaXC will have better preformance, no nead to make any code change!
+Just plug the new ones and GalaXC will have better preformance, no need to make any code change!
 These files for LF-AmazonTitles-131K, LF-WikiSeeAlsoTitles-320K and LF-AmazonTitles-1.3M can be found [here](https://drive.google.com/drive/folders/1PamOpzMV6NlgvBEOwpxPZ4dahnun-dtN?usp=sharing).
-Except the files in XXCondensedData, all other files are copy of the datasets from [The Extreme Classification Repository](http://manikvarma.org/downloads/XC/XMLRepository.html).
+Except the files in DXCondensedData, all other files are copy of the datasets from [The Extreme Classification Repository](http://manikvarma.org/downloads/XC/XMLRepository.html).

 #### Sample Runs